zeek/package-manager/doc/package.rst

 See `BroControl Plugins`_ for more information on developing BroControl plugins.

-If you want to distribute a BroControl plugin along with a Bro plugin in the same package, you may need to add the BroControl plugin's python script to the ``bro_plugin_dist_files()`` macro in the :file:`CMakeLists.txt` of the Bro plugin so that it gets copied into :file:`build/` along with the built Bro plugin.
-Or you could also modify your `build_command` to copy it there, but what ultimately matters is that the `plugin_dir` field points to a directory that contains both the Bro plugin and the BroControl plugin.
+If you want to distribute a BroControl plugin along with a Zeek plugin in the same package, you may need to add the BroControl plugin's python script to the ``bro_plugin_dist_files()`` macro in the :file:`CMakeLists.txt` of the Zeek plugin so that it gets copied into :file:`build/` along with the built Zeek plugin.
+Or you could also modify your `build_command` to copy it there, but what ultimately matters is that the `plugin_dir` field points to a directory that contains both the Zeek plugin and the BroControl plugin.

 Registering to a Package Source
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~